 When we acquire a business, we record goodwill equal to the excess of the amount we pay for the business, including liabilities assumed, over the fair value of the tangible and identifiable intangible assets of the business we acquire.
 Goodwill and other intangible assets that have indefinite useful lives must be evaluated at least annually for impairment.
 The specific guidance for testing goodwill and other non-amortized intangible assets for impairment requires management to make certain estimates and assumptions when allocating goodwill to reporting units and determining the fair value of reporting unit net assets and liabilities, including, among other things, an assessment of market conditions, projected cash flows, investment rates, cost of capital and growth rates, which could significantly impact the reported value of goodwill and other intangible assets.
 Changes in our estimates and assumptions could adversely impact projected cash flows and the fair value of reporting units.
 Fair value is generally determined using a combination of the discounted cash flow, market multiple and market capitalization valuation approaches.
 Absent any impairment indicators, we generally perform our evaluations annually in the fourth quarter, using available forecast information.
 If at any time we determine an impairment has occurred, we are required to reflect the reduction in value as an expense within operating income, resulting in a reduction of earnings and a corresponding reduction in our net asset value in the period such impairment is identified.
-We did not identify any indications of impairment in our 2021 evaluation.
+In the year ended December 31, 2022, the Company recorded a goodwill impairment charge of \$25.3 million for the KPP-Orlando reporting unit.
+Refer to Note 12, Goodwill and Other Intangible Assets, Net, for further information on this impairment.
+In the event there is further deterioration in business conditions or estimated cash flows beyond amounts previously or currently forecasted, there is a risk of future impairments on our goodwill balance.